cox-labs/PerseusR/README.md

 # read data
 mdata <- read.perseus(inFile)

+# if additional matrices are included, the additional information like imputation can be extracted.
+imputeMatrix <- imputeData(mdata)

 # run any kind of analysis
 library(WGCNA)
 net <- blockwiseModules(t(main(mdata)), power = power, corFnc = corFnc, networkType = networkType)